baloneymath/baloneymath.github.io/_pages/about.md

 * 07/2020: Our paper, *Toward Silicon-Proven Detailed Routing for Analog and Mixed-Signal Circuits*, is accepted by ICCAD 2020.

 * 07/2020: Our paper, *Effective Analog-Mixed-Signal Circuit Placement Considering System Signal Flow*, is accepted by ICCAD 2020.

-* 08/2019: Hao received the **Graduate Student Fellowship** from the Cockrell School of Engineering, The Univeristy of Texas at Austin.

 <!-- Global site tag (gtag.js) - Google Analytics -->
 <script async src="https://www.googletagmanager.com/gtag/js?id=UA-179065637-1"></script>